Planning and Development Applications

-E-mail inquiries are preferred to phone calls as we currently do not have access to all municipal records and may need some time to prepare a response to your inquiry.
-Please note that all application forms and drawings should be submitted electronically.
-Under the circumstances, we have relaxed our practices to accept pictures of documents to be sent via email when a person does not have scanning capability.
-We will not accept any deliveries of applications to our office in Exshaw.
-If an application includes large files, we ask that applicants please e-mail us in advance of submitting their application and we will advise them where they can send large files.
+Please note that large sets of drawings should be submitted electronically.
+Under certain circumstances, we have relaxed our practices to accept pictures of documents to be sent via email when a person does not have scanning capability.
+If an application includes large files that cannot be emailed, we ask that applicants please contact us in advance of submitting their application and we will advise them where they can send large files.
 Upon receipt of an application, a member of our team will follow up to arrange for payment.
 A review of your application will then take place.
-You will be advised by email the status of your application review.
+You will be advised by email of the status of your application review.

 An Area Redevelopment Plan (ARP) is another planning policy document which is used to guide the redevelopment of existing areas which are in need of some form of rehabilitation.